-It’s always easy to fall back into the same old visits to your favorite NJ attractions like the shore and well-known parks, but shaking it up to discover unexpected and off-the-beaten-path strange attractions in New Jersey can be a welcome change.
-From walking through giant modern sculptures to uncovering a Martian landing site to ogling a psychedelic storybook house deep in the woods, there are strange things to do all over the Garden State that the whole family will enjoy.
-Read on for these 8 quirky NJ attractions worth the trip. (featured photo credit: @noaamichael)
+Sure, it’s easy to fall back into the same old visits to your favorite NJ attractions, but why not shake it up with the more offbeat and less known?
+Visiting one of the strange attractions in New Jersey can be a welcome change.
+From walking through giant modern sculptures to uncovering a Martian landing site to ogling a psychedelic storybook house deep in the woods, the Garden State is home to peculiar, odd, and curious attractions that the whole family will enjoy.
+Read on for these 12 quirky NJ attractions worth the trip. (featured photo credit: @noaamichael)

 Grounds for Sculpture

 The wow factor is high at this NJ attraction, where you walk among larger-than-life-size sculptures looking both strange and familiar.
-Kids will be in awe of the giant and mesmerizing art of contemporary sculptures scattered over 42 picturesque acres (plan to spend a few hours).
+Kids will be in awe of the giant, mesmerizing art of contemporary sculptures scattered across 42 picturesque acres (plan to spend a few hours).
 After exploring, stop by Rat’s across the way from the gardens for a bite.
-Named for a character in the children’s classic, The Wind in the Willows, Rat’s has a unique design reminiscent of the impressionist painter Claude Monet’s beloved town Giverny.
+Named for a character in the children’s classic, The Wind in the Willows, Rat’s has a unique design reminiscent of the impressionist painter Claude Monet’s beloved town, Giverny.

 80 Sculptors Way, Hamilton, NJ 08619